Checkmk/checkmk/CONTRIBUTING.md

 `yapf -i [filename]` to format the changed code, this should be enough and you don't need to execute the formatting test at all.

-> We highly recommend to integrate yapf, pylint and mypy into the editor you
+> We highly recommend to integrate yapf, isort, pylint and mypy into the editor you
 > work with.
 Most editors will notify you about issues in the moment you edit
 > the code.